-Being in a state of indecisiveness can be physically and emotionally exhausting, plus delaying making a decision can impact one’s ability to lead or influence others.
+Being in a state of indecisiveness can be physically and emotionally exhausting.
+Delaying making a decision can impact one’s ability to lead or influence others.

 The state of having mixed feelings or contradictory ideas about something or someone is called ambivalence.
 When we’re in this state, we’re likely to ask ourselves questions such as, “Should I or shouldn’t I?” or “Am I doing the right thing or not?” or have thoughts like, “I hope this works out.”

-In his book, Think and Grow Rich, Napoleon Hill wrote, “Analysis of several hundred people who had accumulated fortunes well beyond the million-dollar mark disclosed the fact that every one of them had the habit of reaching decisions promptly and of changing these decisions slowly, if and when they were changed.”
+In his book, “Think and Grow Rich,” Napoleon Hill wrote, “Analysis of several hundred people who had accumulated fortunes well beyond the million-dollar mark disclosed the fact that every one of them had the habit of reaching decisions promptly and of changing these decisions slowly, if and when they were changed.”

-A few years ago, I experienced this state of ambivalence as I had to decide whether to enrol in a training program that would require a significant financial investment plus involve travelling overseas multiple times within an eight-month period.
+A few years ago, I experienced this state of ambivalence as I had to decide whether to enrol in a training program that would require a significant financial investment and involve travelling overseas multiple times within an eight-month period.

 - Do I really want this?
 While it may seem like such a simple question, one of the main reasons why people don’t get what they want is because they’re unclear about what they really want.
 Clarity is power!
 The clearer we’re able to articulate what and why we want something, the easier it becomes to decide whether to do or not do something.